markpsycho/hide_ur_sins/README.md

 # hideursins
-using base64 encoding for protecting files
+using base64 encoding to protect files